JosePedroDias/godot-trial-maniac/README.md

 **Note: This tool does NOT run automatically at game start.** It is a build-time utility used to update the `.tscn` files in `res://scenes/blocks/`.

 #### How to run the tool:
-Execute the following command from the project root:
 ```bash
 godot --headless -s scripts/create_blocks.gd
 ```